A shrub to 1.5 metres tall by 1 to 2 metres wide.

 Baeckea – after Dr Abraham Baeck (1713–1795), a Swedish physician and friend of the botanist Linnaeus;

-linifolia – flax-leaved (long and narrow); Linum being the scientific name of flax and folium – ‘leaf’
+linifolia – Latin meaning “flax-leaved” (long and narrow); Linum being the scientific name of Flax and folium – ‘leaf’